Before renovating a house, there are several things that you must consider. One of them is the age of your house.

 Asbestos poses a health risks once the asbestos contained materials begin to deteriorate.
 As a matter of fact, a few studies have proven that asbestos, if it is not disturbed, it couldn’t cause hazards.
-But, there are still further studies which stress the possibilities of these asbestos fibers become airborne even if it is left untouched in its place.
+But, there are still further studies which stress the possibilities of these asbestos fibres become airborne even if it is left untouched in its place.

 Several decades ago, it had been considered that only those individuals who worked with asbestos substances could be infected by asbestos-related diseases.
-Individuals such as millers, building employees, and miners are one of people who had the greatest numbers of asbestos-related diseases and deaths documented in spite the fact that they know about the fact that asbestos fibers may be airborne.
+Individuals such as millers, building employees, and miners are one of the people who had the greatest numbers of asbestos-related diseases and deaths documented in spite the fact that they know about the fact that asbestos fibres may be airborne.